LaurenDahlin1/spark-delta-ds-pipeline/README.md

 > **Goal:** Establish a reproducible and modular development
 > environment.

--   Docker configuration (Dockerfile, docker-compose.yml)
+-   Set up a structured project repository with clear folder organization and version control

--   VS Code workspace setup and extensions
+-   Use Docker to create a consistent, containerized Python + Spark environment

--   Project structure scaffolding
+-   Configure VS Code to run and develop code directly inside the Docker container

--   Attribution and licensing
+-   Ensure all required Python libraries and tools (e.g., Spark, Delta Lake, h5py) are installed and functional

--   How to run and test locally inside the container
+-   Verify the setup by running a Jupyter notebook from inside the container

 ### **🟦 phase_1\_data_conversion/**